itscliche11/Mark-Cyber/README.md

   By combining these skills related to customer service, I ensure a smooth and positive experience for users encountering technical issues.
 This allows me to not only resolve problems efficiently but also build rapport with customers whilst promoting a positive image for my workplace.
   Performed the following tasks for Coding a File Integrity Monitor using Powershell and Hashing Algorithms

-- Created a  BaselinethatwasusedtomonitoranychangeswithinaTargetFilebycomparingtheHashesstored within the baseline to the Target File Hash

-- Loadedthebaseline.txthashfilesintoadictionary

-- Created a iteration loop function that  calculatesHashValuesfromTargetFilesthencomparethefilehashtowhat is stored in the baseline.txt file

-- UsedPowershelltoStorethefilehashpairsintoabaseline.txtfile

-- CreatedaPowershellscriptthatmonitorsfileswithasavedbaselineandload

-- Wrote a Cmdlet that displays messages to the console alerting the user if contents of a file or the file itself has been changed or deleted.

 <h2>📜Certifications</h2>